thegetty/quire-docs/content/community/interviews.md

 abstract: "Interviews with Quire users"
 ---

-## Yang Li
+## Andy de Leon

-{{< q-figure id="yang" class="is-pulled-right" >}}
+{{< q-figure id="andy" class="is-pulled-right" >}}

-**How would you describe what you do to someone outside your field?**<br>
+**How would you describe what you do to someone outside your field?**

-I continue to stay curious after college and am often drawn to problem-solving and learning new things.
-I work on my own and my friends' cars, troubleshoot HVAC systems, and try new recipes.
-Most recently, I tried making Korean preserved vegetables, or banchan, including baechu-kimchi (napa cabbage), kkakdugi (radish), and oi-kimchi (cucumber).
+As a Software Engineer, I build software and tools that help people navigate and make sense of their data and information.
+Day to day, that means speaking several languages only computers understand.

-**How did you find Quire, and what made you stick with it?**<br>
+**How did you find Quire, and what made you stick with it?**

-I came across Quire in 2018 while exploring digital publishing platforms at the Emory Center for Digital Scholarship.
-It stood out as a structured yet flexible and customizable platform.
-Full code exposure allows a developer like me to make reasonable customizations, which complements more opinionated platforms.
-The Quire community is also very responsive and supportive, taking user feedback seriously and providing consistent updates and maintenance of the software.

-**What’s an example of a project you are excited about and why?**<br>

-I am currently working on a Quire project called *Making an Impression* by Professor Ruth Allen at Emory University, which features ancient engraved gemstones.
-Professor Allen has Reflectance Transformation Imaging objects that reveal the texture of the gemstones when light is projected from different angles.
-I retrofitted a web RTI viewer into Quire and minimized “footprints” on the platform, taking this experiment as a joyful exploration to push the boundary of the platform.
+I found Quire through my admiration for Getty and learning about the projects they are actively involved in.
+What's kept me here is seeing the passion and inspiration with which Quire serves its community across the spectrum of media.

+**Can you tell us about a Quire project (past or present) that has excited you?**

+I am currently working on the Leopoldo Méndez catalogue raisonné project.
+I am helping extract and transform over 800+ entries to publish on Quire.
+Really exciting to work on this project and push Quire to its limits.

-**What’s something you wish you knew about Quire in advance of using it?**<br>
+**What’s something you wish you knew about Quire in advance of using it?**

-Documentation.
-Documentation.
-Documentation.<br>
-I always encourage project partners to read the documentation.
-Even though it may sound tedious, the documentation helps anyone new to Quire understand its design philosophy, file structures, and development workflows.
-Taking that time upfront is a great investment that pays off quickly once you start developing complex Quire projects at scale.
+I wish I had understood earlier how much good, well-formatted structured data pays off when starting a Quire project.
+This is less about Quire itself and more about defining our approach and outlining our thought process in advance.

-**What’s currently making you happy?**<br>
+**What’s currently making you happy?**

-Lately I have been casually sharing my experience studying abroad in the U.S. with international students from Asia, a small act that brings me a surprising amount of joy.
-On the technical side, I have also been stitching vibe coding and AI-assisted design into my workflows, with equal parts excitement and caution.
-These pursuits are some of what keep me going these days.
+Coming home again to LA after living in Chi for some years.
+Though I do miss the concrete beaches.

 ## Valerie Hellstein